What does the synagogue do with our dues?

 Building fund is used to maintain our CTJ home.
 The Building Fund obligation is assessed when a member joins the synagogue, and is a mandatory fee for all members which may be paid over a period of five years or less.

-How do I renew my membership & my children’s Religious School enrollment at the end of the fiscal year?
+How do I renew my membership & my children’s Religious School enrollment?

 What is an Associate Membership?